 You’ve almost made it.
 You are now close to the end of your 1st trimester, the one many women find the hardest of the three.
 So, if you want to breathe a sigh of relief because you’ve found the last couple months such hard going, you’ve earned it.
 Speaking of taking deep breaths, you may as well get used to doing just this.
 From now until you have the baby, you are likely to get the feeling that you just can’t expand your lungs as much as you’d like to.
 There’s a good reason for this - someone else is taking up the space and the feeling is likely to hang around for a while longer.

 From when you are 12 weeks pregnant, that constant feeling of nausea and tiredness should start to lift.
 You may find your appetite is returning and the thought of eating isn’t an instant turn off.
 It is common for pregnant women to have an almost insatiable appetite for particular foods, even those which have never had much appeal before.
 Often, it is the texture of foods which are craved rather than the taste.
 Ice to crunch on, crisp raw vegetables, smooth yoghurt and chewy lollies all hold a certain attraction.
-Keep a supply of your favourites on hand; you don’t want to be caught short.
+Keep a supply of your favourites on hand but keep in mind a healthy pregnancy diet; you don’t want to be caught short.

 - The skin around your nipples could be getting darker and you notice darker patches of pigmentation on your face.
 There could even be the beginnings of a dark vertical line running from your navel to the top of your pubic area.
 This is because of hormonal influence and will fade after you have the baby.